Overview

 - Captions

-- In Panopto editor mode, you can navigate to “Captions” to edit or add captions.
+- In Panopto editor mode, you can navigate to Captions and edit caption time codes and edit to improve the captions that are automatically generated.

 - Audio descriptions